ampproject/amphtml/contributing/DEVELOPING.md

 To see debugging info during Percy runs, you can run:
 ```
- gulp visual-diff --percy_debug --chrome_debug --webserver_debug
+ gulp visual-diff --chrome_debug --webserver_debug
 ```
-The debug flags `--percy_debug`, `--chrome_debug`, and `--webserver_debug` can be used independently.
-To enable all three debug flags, you can also run:
+The debug flags `--chrome_debug` and `--webserver_debug` can be used independently.
+To enable both debug flags, you can also run:
 ```
  gulp visual-diff --debug
 ```